 - Click ‘Tools>Access Level’ and enter the password for advanced user or engineer

 - Select path to the WinTopas3 configuration .ini file from the combo box, click ‘Convert’, click ‘Launch server’.

 - Click yes when Windows UAC prompts for administrator rights.
 Allow all applications through firewall.

 - If you have multiple devices connected to the same PC, repeat steps 6-7 for each ini file.
-Make sure to use different Topas3 API slot for each device (enter value before launching server).

 - Enjoy!
 All motor settings and calibration curves have been imported!